Iambizi/JavaScript-30/27 Click and Drag to Scroll/readme.md

 #### pageX and offsetLeft

-* `pageX` is a mouse event property that allows us to output the coordinates of a mouse pointer when it is clicked.
+* `pageX` : is a mouse event property that allows us to output the coordinates of a mouse pointer when it is clicked.

 ```javascript
 event.pageX
 ```

-* `offsetLeft`we used this read only property to compensate for any added space by a margin or padding so that our `pageX` is still accurate by substraction.
+* `offsetLeft`: We already found out where the cursor was when we clicked down with `pageX`, now we want to know where it was when we moved it.Using `offsetLeft` we can recalculate every single time that we moved the mouse.

 ```javascript
 startX = e.pageX - slider.offsetLeft;
 ```
+### Logic

+Selecting the numbers sliders within white box, then listen to a mainly four events: mousedown, mouseleave, mouseout, and mousemove.
+Then execute a callback function for each.